metosin/porsas/README.md

 ; ; => #user.DBResult6208{:id 1, :name "Apple", :appearance "red", :cost 59, :grade 87.0}
 ```

-Omitting `Context` bypasses caching, when performance doesn't matter, e.g. when exploring in REPL:
+`Context` can be omitted, bypassing all caching.
+Can be used when performance doesn't matter, e.g. when exploring in REPL:

 ```clj
 (jdbc/query-one connection ["select * from fruit where appearance = ?" "red"])